drakkar-lig/walt-python-packages/client/walt/client/doc/md/switch-install.md

 Note that you cannot enable `poe.reboots` without enabling `lldp.explore` (since WalT needs to know on which PoE switch port a node is connected in order to hard-reboot it or power it off).

-For instance, on the netgear gs110tp in its default configuration, one may run:
+For instance, on the Netgear GS110TP in its default configuration, one may run:
 ```
 $ walt device config <switch-name> snmp.version=2 snmp.community='private' lldp.explore=true poe.reboots=true
 ```